tianchengzhe/EllipTrack_docs/docs/GUI_parameter.rst

             Method: Select "Local"

-   For "Ellipse Fitting", all the parameters are advanced.
+   All the parameters in "Ellipse Fitting" are advanced.
 It is often unnecessary to modify their values.

-   For "Correction with Training Data", removed ellipses are colored in blue and split ellipses are colored in green.
+For "Correction with Training Data", the removed ellipses are colored in blue and the split ellipses are colored in green.

    If error occurs, an error dialog will appear.